-Anytime of the year is a good time to tie on a crankbait.
+Any time of the year is an excellent time to tie on a crankbait.
 I think first of crankbaits when I'm trying to locate fish.
-Whether on a new lake or just the ones close to home where I fish regularly, these lures will help you find fish.
+Whether on a new lake or just the ones near my home where I fish regularly, these lures will help you find fish.

 Crankbaits can be used to cover water until fish are located, then other baits such as jigs and worms will be used to finish out limits.
 If you keep up with the pros, you'll notice them referring to a crankbait as the bait they used to locate their fish.

 Cranks work well on a tree line or creek channel.
-Usually, when you turn back down that same area and work it slower you can catch bass that wouldn't chase after faster moving baits.
+Usually, when you turn back down that area and work it slower, you can catch bass that wouldn't chase after faster-moving baits.

 There are four basic styles of crankbaits available.
-There are, of course, many brands, but the basic baits you want to have are lipless cranks, shallow runners, medium runners, and deep divers.
+There are many brands, but the essential baits you want are lipless cranks, shallow runners, medium runners, and deep divers.

-There are a number of companies that make lipless crankbaits.
-The one I prefer is made by Bill Lewis Lures.
-It is the Rat-L-Trap and this bait has rattles in it that drive fish crazy.
+Several companies make lipless crankbaits.
+Bill Lewis Lures make the one I prefer.
+It is the Rat-L-Trap, and this bait has rattles in it that drive fish crazy.
 It's one bait that will catch just about any species of fish you might be after.

 Popular sizes are ¼-, ½-, and ¾-ounce, with the ½-ounce being the most widely used by anglers.
-The company came out with a new 1-ounce model this year and it has already proven to be a good big bass lure at Lake Fork this spring.
+However, the company came out with a new 1-ounce model recently, and has already proven to be an excellent big bass lure.

-The ¾-ounce and 1-ounce sizes in red dog, red shad, and chrome/blue back are good colors at any east Texas lake.
+The ¾-ounce and 1-ounce sizes in red dog, red shad, and chrome/blue back are good colors at any lake.

 Experiment with your retrieve.
 Try ticking the tops of submerged grass beds.
 Bass will explode with a vengeance on a Rat-L-Trap fished this way.
 This bait is my first choice when bass are schooling.
-When using lipless cranks, I prefer to use a 6-1/2 foot medium-action casting rod over open water and fast action in heavy cover.
-I also use a 5 to 1 ratio Garcia reel to get the job done with a slow or fast retrieve.
+When using lipless cranks, I prefer a 7 foot 3-inch medium-action casting rod over open water and fast action in heavy cover.
+I also use a 6 to 1 ratio Abu Garcia reel to do the job with a slow or fast retrieve.

-With all the crankbaits on the market I usually find myself using ones made of wood.
+With all the crankbaits on the market, I usually find myself using ones made of wood.
 For shallow-running cranks, my choices are made by Poe's.
 These baits are made of cedar and are very light.
-The 1100, 1100R (rattle), and 1100ss (same body size with a wider bill), all run at four to 10 feet deep.
+The 1100, 1100R (rattle), and 1100ss (same body size with a wider bill) all run four to 10 feet deep.